kperusko/cheatsheet/linux.md

 man -k foo (search foo in man pages descriptions) man -wK foo (search foo in man pages bodies)

-echo $? (reads the exit status of the last command executed.
-After a function returns, $? gives the exit status of the last command executed in the function) echo $$ (displays the current process PID) echo $! (displays the PID of the last backgrounded process)
+$? (reads the exit status of the last command executed.
+After a function returns, $? gives the exit status of the last command executed in the function)
+$$ (current process PID)
+$!
+(PID of the last backgrounded process)
+!! (repeat last command - useful combo - sudo !!)
+!$ (last argument of the previous command)
+!:n (n-th argument of the previous command)

 sudo update-rc.d foobar defaults (installs the init script foobar for all run levels - foobar script must be in the /etc/init.d/.
 This will enable to call service foobar start)